Seth Wickersham

+Wickersham has also broken many news stories, including on tension among NFL owners over a $790 billion settlement between Stan Kroenke, the league, and St. Louis, and the unique restrictions on Tom Brady as a broadcaster.

-Outside of the NFL, Wickersham has written about Gregg Popovich, race horse euthanasia, the plight of a fired college basketball coach, suicidal Kenyan runners in Alaska, Bangkok ping-pong championships, and NCAA compliance officers.
+Outside of the NFL, Wickersham has written about Alex Honnold, Gregg Popovich, race horse euthanasia, the plight of a fired college basketball coach, suicidal Kenyan runners in Alaska, Bangkok ping-pong championships, and NCAA compliance officers.
 He also once interviewed legendary Queen guitarist Brian May about “We Will Rock You,” the most-played stadium anthem ever.